adamcroom/mediator/_posts/2015-03-30-price-college-of-business-technology-teach-in.md

   - Wiki
   - wordpress
 ---
-I attempted a few things I&#8217;ve never done before on Friday.
+I attempted a few things I've never done before on Friday.
 I actually scripted a talk, word for word, for the first time ever.
 I printed it off, annotated it for when to change slides, hole punched it, and toted it around in a binder.
 How edtech is that for ya? :smirk:

   <a href="/uploads/2015/03/IMG_9206.jpg"><img src="/uploads/2015/03/IMG_9206-1024x768.jpg"/></a>